Skip to content

 Reasons you might be wanting to change careers at 40

-You know you need to change careers; do you know why?
+You know you need to change careers; but do you know why?

 Getting to the root of the disquiet you feel inside can take some real effort and introspection.
 You must be sure that your issues stem from a lack of satisfaction with your work life and not some other underlying issue.